BrandonHarrisonCode/Dad-A-/README.md

 * [Postgres](https://www.postgresql.org/) (for the Dad-A-Base itself)
 * [Heroku](https://www.heroku.com/) (for hosting)

+# Test

+All tests are written using `Pytest`.

+Use `python -m pytest` to run the testing suite.
+Note that due to the way Python handles imports, running `pytest` does not work on its own.

 # Contribute

 Any and all contributions are welcome.
 This is a fun, on-the-side kind of project, so please be patient with me getting back to you.